The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 Not only do they have a wide selection of different types of plates, including competition plates, rubber bumper plates, and traditional plates, these more affordable cast-iron plates are designed well, with many weight capacity options.

-As we have seen with some of the other affordable weight plates, these synergy cast-iron weight plates have three carrying holes for extra grip.
+As we have seen with other affordable weight plates, these synergy cast-iron weight plates come with three carrying holes for extra grip.
 This comes in very handy when moving plates around.
-The ergonomic grip design can also be handy for different types of exercises as well.
+The ergonomic grip design can also be convenient for different types of exercises as well.

-We also love the dark finish on these, giving them a real industrial look.
+We also love the dark finish, giving them an authentic industrial look.

 5. HulkFit Weight Plates

-So it only makes sense that they would offer affordable weight plates as well to accompany those squat racks and barbells.
+So it only makes sense that they would offer affordable weight plates to accompany those squat racks and barbells.

-Starting at 2.5 pounds and working their way up to 45-pound weight plates, these HulkFit enamel-coated cast iron weight plates are a popular choice on Amazon, amassing over 2800 total customer reviews.
+Starting at 2.5 pounds and working their way up to 45-pound weight plates, these HulkFit enamel-coated cast iron weight plates are popular on Amazon, amassing over 2800 total customer reviews.

-Because HulkFit is known for its weight-lifting equipment, these weight plates are an easy choice for many looking to add more weight to their barbell for bench presses and squats.
+Because HulkFit is known for its weight-lifting equipment, these plates are a great product for many looking to add more weight to their barbell for bench presses and squats.

 Because these plates come in both cast iron Olympic weight plates and standard 1-inch plates, there are a lot of opportunities for those looking to increase their strength training workout weight potential.

-Similar to others on this list, we see the three places for available grip, perfect for carrying the plates around or various types of exercises.
+Like others on this list, we see the three places for available grip, perfect for carrying the plates around or various exercises.

 We also see the weight amount represented in both pounds and kilograms with a slight letter raising on the plate.
-There are some additional markings and slight design influences on this plate, but when it comes down to it, it’s a basic plate at a basic price, exactly what we’re looking for.
+There are some additional markings and small design influences on this plate, but when it comes down to it, it’s a basic plate at an introductory price, which is precisely what we’re looking for.

 6. XMark Weight Plates